 The university's reputation for academic excellence and its location in New York City's Greenwich Village make Eugene Lang College appealing to students from other countries.
 About five percent of the students in the college now are international.

-TOEFL, IELTS, and PTE
+TOEFL, IELTS, and PTE Scores

-Foreign Credentials: All transcripts not written in English must be accompanied by a certified English translation.
+Foreign Credentials: All transcripts not written in English must be accompanied by a certified English language translation.

-Foreign Credentials with Transfer Credits: Applicants who would like to transfer academic credits earned at non-U.S. institutions are required to have their transcript(s) evaluated by World Education Services (WES), our preferred provider, or by another member of the National Association of Credit Evaluation Services (NACES).
+Foreign Credentials with Transfer Credits: Applicants who would like to transfer academic credits earned at non-U.S. institutions are required to have their transcripts evaluated by World Education Services (WES), our preferred provider, or by another member of the National Association of Credit Evaluation Services (NACES).
 A course-by-course evaluation must be prepared for each transcript.
-If using WES, visit www.wes.org for instructions and to begin the application process.
-The "Required Documents" section will explain what to send.
-If you request your report online, search for "New School Lang" when selecting our institution.
+If you are using WES, visit www.wes.org to find instructions and begin the application process.
+The "Required Documents" section explains what to send.
+If you request your report online, search for "Eugene Lang College The New School for Liberal Arts" when selecting our institution.
 WES will send your completed evaluation directly to The New School.
-If using another NACES provider, follow instructions for that provider.
+If you are using another NACES provider, follow instructions for that provider.
 Mailed evaluations and translations should be sent to the mailing address provided for supporting materials.
 Applicants forwarding these sealed documents should include an Application Materials Cover Sheet (PDF).

-Advanced Standing From Other Educational Systems
+Advanced Standing from Other Educational Systems

 International students who require an I-20 or DS-2019 form to obtain a visa will receive a link to the online International Student Application Packet in their acceptance letters.
 They can also obtain the link via the Accepted Student tab in MyNewSchool.
 The Accepted Student page includes information about applying for the I-20 or DS-2019, guidelines for providing financial documents, instructions and procedures for F-1 transfer students, and other important forms and information.
-For more information, go to International Student Services on The New School website.
+For more information, go to International Student Services on the New School website.